Investigating the factors that affect Earth’s climate

 The Tracer Technology Group uses perfluorocarbon tracers as a tool for understanding the processes that transport air, heat, water, and pollutants.

-The Environmental & Climate Sciences Department is part of the Environment, Biology, Nuclear Science & Nonproliferation Directorate at Brookhaven National Laboratory.
+The Environmental and Climate Sciences Department is part of the Laboratory's Environment, Biology, Nuclear Science & Nonproliferation Directorate.